mrhenry/web-tests/README.md

 Each failing/passing test is weighted by the global usage of the browser from the test result.
 This gives an approximate "reliability" of a feature in the real world.

+Only desktop browsers are included because there are no reliable statistics for mobile browsers.

 ## Tested

 - native *